-New research finds that enzyme is absent in Crohn's disease sufferersSeptember 18th, 2013 in Diseases, Conditions, Syndromes /
+New research finds that enzyme is absent in Crohn's disease sufferersSeptember 18, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Royal Veterinary College researcher Dr David Bishop-Bailey, alongside collaborators from University College London, Queen Mary University London, the University of Umeå and the National Institute of Environmental Health Sciences / National Institutes of Health have discovered that an enzyme which helps immune cells to clear infections caused by bacteria appears to be absent in patients suffering from Crohn's disease.